Consensys/eth2.0-dafny/README.md

 * provide some insight into test coverage (using the current test suites).

 This is a very nice work in terms of formalising the Eth2.0 specs.
-However, the current state of the K-framework is limited to testing, and testing can find bugs but cannot prove the absence of bugs.
+However, the current state of the K-framework is limited to testing, and as mentioned before "testing can find bugs but cannot prove the absence of bugs."

+Second, the audit performed in ... is based on manual code review and focusses on potential attacks.
+More recent audits have been performed including ...leastAuthority

-To complement this work, we may try to provide some guarantees that the Eth2.0 spec is bug-free.
+To complement these audits, we would like to provide some guarantees that the Eth2.0 specifications are bug-free.
-We can try to do so by leveraging the power of verification-friendly languages like Dafny.
-The idea is to write a Dafny spec of Eth2.0 with the expected correstness properties embedded in it (annotations such a program invariants).

-This work should be simplified thanks to the formal specification of Eth2.0 in K: this provides a solid formal basis for writing the Dafny code.
-The annotations however, are to be carefully inserted, and the invariants that enable Dafny to establish their correctness have to be manually written.
-This is what we plan to do in this project.
+# Objective

+Our objectives in this project are many-fold:

+1. to write a formal (non-ambiguous) specification of the Eth2 specification.
+This is written in terms of pre/post-conditions using the Hoare style proof.
+2. to write an implementation for each function to demonstrate that the specification _can be implemented_, in other words, it is not inconsistent.
+3. to formally prove (by establishing lemmas that can be automatically verified) that our implementation satisfies the specification.

+To do so, we use the verification-aware programming language Dafny to write the specification, the implementation, and the proofs.
+Dafny provides extensive support for automated reasoning leveraging the power of state-of-start SMT-solvers.

+# Expected results

+We are gradually adding specifications, implementations and proofs.
+Our current focus in on Phase 0 of the Eth2 specifications: SSZ, Merkleisation and Beacon chain.